AriFordsham/GHCWiki/sebastian-and-simon.md

 - #18349 Trimming of DmdAnal results.
   * !3466 (merged) fixes #18304, but Andreas pointed out a shortcoming; !3558 (merged) fixes that; but we need a regression test for the latter; then close #18304
   * !3516 is a failed attempt to break the loop.
+  * Sebastian thinks he has a better way to detect potentially-recursive type constructors

 - #14620 join points [this comment](https://gitlab.haskell.org/ghc/ghc/-/issues/14620#note_315900)